 - Our Hospitals

-The Group is the largest private hospital group in Egypt by number of hospital beds and number of operating hospitals.
+The Group is the first and largest private hospital group in Egypt by number of hospital beds and number of operating hospitals.
 CHG operates six leading hospitals in the Greater Cairo Area: Cleopatra Hospital, Cairo Specialized Hospital, Nile Badrawi Hospital, Al Shorouk Hospital, El Katib Hospital, and Queens Hospital offering a full array of general and emergency healthcare services.
 In 2019, the Group launched its first two polyclinics located in two fast-growing neighbourhoods of East and West Cairo.
-In the twelve months to 31 December 2019, the Group served more than 1 million cases, having performed 39,627 surgeries, treated 54,778 inpatients, recorded 708,152 outpatient clinic visits, 252,761 emergency room patients, and 4,514 catheterizations.
+In 2020, despite a difficult operating environment, CHG continued to deliver on its expansion strategy, acquiring a majority stake in leading IVF centre, Bedaya.
+Through its growing network, the Group is able to serve nearly 1 million cases each year, bring high-quality healthcare to a growing number of people across the country.

 The Group’s vision is to become the leading integrated healthcare provider in Egypt through a platform of world-class quality medical facilities and services to enhance patients’ health and quality of life.